Vrontash/Aston_Intensive_5/README.md

 - - Change the mail host if Gmail is not your used mail```spring.mail.host=smtp.gmail.com ```
 ## User-service:
 - Create DB.
 The program was tested using DB created in pgAdmin4
-- Fill in missing parts in hibernate.properties located in src.main.resources to access your DB:
+- Fill in missing parts in application.properties located in src.main.resources to access your DB:
     - Location of your created DB ```spring.datasource.url:```\
       Example: ```spring.datasource.url: = jdbc:postgresql://localhost:5432/Users```
     - DB User's name ```spring.datasource.username```